Summary: Act 5: Prologue

 Summary: Act 5: Epilogue

-The Chorus appears for the last time to deliver the Epilogue.
-This very brief speech mentions the birth of Catherine and Henry’s son, King Henry VI of England, who went on to lose France and bring England into war.
-With a final plea for the audience’s tolerance of the play, the Chorus brings the play to a close.
+Act 5 concludes with a brief epilogue, where the Chorus mentions the birth of Catherine and Henry’s son, King Henry VI of England, who went on to lose France and bring England into war.
+With a final plea for the audience’s tolerance, the Chorus brings the play to a close.

 Analysis: Act 5: Prologue; Act 5: Scenes 1 & 2; and Act 5: Epilogue